 The Tennessee's Original Organ

 For decades, a favorite element of the Tennessee Theatre experience has been the golden-voiced Mighty Wurlitzer organ.
 The Wurlitzer was installed in the Tennessee Theatre at the time of the building's opening in 1928.
 The organ was built by the Rudolph Wurlitzer Company in North Tonawanda, New York, and cost about $50,000 at that time.
-Today, it is one of the few theatre organs still installed in its original location.
+Today, it is one of the few theater organs still installed in its original location.

 The instrument is a 3/17 Wurlitzer Theatre Pipe Organ, and is set apart by its magnificent console, an original red Balaban 2 Style Wulitzer done in a French Moorish motif.
 Only one other Wurlitzer organ in the world was manufactured with such a console–the 4/24 Mighty Wurlitzer installed at the Alabama Theatre in Birmingham, Alabama.